hsump1996/Fantasy-NBA-Management/README.md

 ## Research Topics

-* (5 points) Integrate user authentication
+* (6 points) Integrate user authentication
     * I'm going to be using passport for user authentication
     * Will be setting up username and password with passport
 * (2 points) Use a CSS framework throughout your site, use a reasonable of customization of the framework (don't just use stock Bootstrap - minimally configure a theme):
     * I'm going to be using Bootstrap
     * Bootstrap
     * Create a specific theme for the entire pages
-* (3 points) Unit testing with JavaScript
-    * I'm going to be using Mocha to set up unit test
-    * Link to testing code in repository will be added
-    * Will be testing for variety of things (Login, Register, Authentication, etc)

-10 points total out of 8 required points
+8 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)